sfeir-open-source/sfeir-school-quarkus/steps/01.05-db-configuration/README.md

 - Copy / Paste the `import.sql` file in the resources directory
 - Wait for the application reload or force it with a new request
 - Go back to your editor and see that the character table has been filled with `import.sql` content

-- It's also possible to use the `import.sql` only on dev environment by using `%dev.quarkus.datasource.devservices.init-script-path=dev-import.sql` config key.
-You can check this guide for more detail: https://quarkus.io/guides/config-reference#profiles